 10. Ski Pants

-Similar to a ski jacket, a tough, water and windproof pant is a great choice for days spent in bounds.
-For those that ski consistently in frigid temperatures, it may be worth considering an insulated design, although we often prefer the flexibility of a thick, non-insulated hardshell for season-long use, paired with a light or midweight baselayer depending on conditions.
-The Arc'teryx Sabre AR Pant provides a great mix of waterproof and breathable softshell fabric with the extra coziness of a fleece backer.
-And if you want something a bit warmer, consider a bib: they provide better protection from the snow, wind, and precipitation, and also offer extra warmth by extending over part of the core.
+Similar to a ski jacket, a tough, water- and windproof pant is a great choice for days spent in bounds.
+For those who ski consistently in frigid temperatures, it may be worth considering an insulated design, although we often prefer the flexibility of a thick, non-insulated hardshell for season-long use, paired with a light or midweight baselayer depending on conditions.
+The Arc'teryx Sabre Pant provides a great mix of waterproof and breathable softshell fabric with the extra coziness of a fleece backer.
+And if you want something a bit warmer, consider a ski bib: They provide better protection from the snow, wind, and precipitation, and also offer extra warmth by extending over part of the core.